-If the equivalency is correct, but you hope to have a course count toward a specific graduation requirement where it doesn't currently apply, you can discuss a petition for partial waiver or substitution with your faculty advisor or the relevant department chair.
-The petition form is available online, but it must be initiated by the faculty advisor or department chair (you cannot initiate it).
-You will probably need to do this after you return, and you will need to do the following:
+If the equivalency is correct, but you hope to have a course count toward a specific graduation requirement where it doesn't currently apply, you can discuss a petition for substitution with your academic or faculty advisor or the relevant department chair.
+The petition form is available online, but it must be initiated by the advisor or department chair (you cannot initiate it).
+You will need to do this after you return.
+Follow these steps:

-- Supply all the information the faculty advisor/department chair will need: - The college you are in, your expected graduation date and which catalog year you are - Which course you want to petition and how you would like it to count instead - o a brief course description - course syllabus - course reading list - any exams or papers that you turned in - From there, the faculty advisor/chair will input the information (at which point you will then be able to view the e-form) - It will then be route through the necessary people for approval - If everyone approves, it will be routed to degree review and they will update your degree audit.
+- Supply all the information the advisor/department chair will need: - The college you are in, your expected graduation date and which catalog year you are - Which course you want to petition, how it currently counts, and how you would like it to count instead - a brief course description - course syllabus - course reading list - any exams or papers that you turned in - From there, the advisor/chair will input the information (at which point you will be able to view the e-form) - It will then be routed through the necessary people for approval - If everyone approves, it will be routed to Degree Review and they will update your degree audit

-General Education/Liberal Education Requirements
+General Education Requirements

-For eligible\ students in catalog years through 2015-2016, semester study abroad fulfills the Foreign Culture requirement upon successful program completion.
-The requirement is not automatically applied: please email Degree Review at regree53@uwec.edu after completion of the program to update your degree audit.
+For eligible students in catalog years through 2015-2016, successful completion of semester study abroad fulfills the Foreign Culture requirement.
+The requirement is not automatically applied: please email Degree Review at regrec58@uwec.edu after completion to update your degree audit.